Federal Polytechnic, Kaltungo: Principal officers

-Dr Suleiman went to Lame primary school after which he went to Darazo Government secondary school.
-He had his first degree, Masters and PhD at Bayero University, Unijos and University of Tunn Malaysia respectively.
+Dr Ibrahim Babale Gashua had his first degree, Masters and PhD at University Of Maiduguri, Modibbo Adama Federal University Of Technology, Yola and University of Wolverhampton, England respectively.

 Admission process

-The jamb cut-off mark for applicants was pegged at 160 and above as at last year with the post Utme 50% meaning that anyone who scored 50/100 were considered for admission.
+The Jamb cut-off mark for applicants was pegged at 160 and above as at last year with the post Utme 50% meaning that anyone who scored 50/100 were considered for admission.